Haldane to present play about seeing the world in unexpected ways

 “The videos are projected onto custom-built walls enclosing the set from the back and sides, requiring many projectors and software,” he says.
 “For the coup de grace, the walls — thanks to Damian — are embedded with a perfect grid of more than 5,000 hand-soldered LEDs.”

 Tickets for Curious Incident at the door are $12 for adults and $5 for students; seniors get in free.
-It may not be suitable for children younger than fifth grade because of a disturbing image early in the play of a dog with a pitchfork stuck in its body.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+It may not be suitable for children younger than fifth grade because of a disturbing image early in the play of a dog with a pitchfork stuck in its body.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.